 Family Caregiver Recovery Challenge #1: Family Caregiving Risks

 Family Caregiving Risks are the physical, emotional, spiritual and socioeconomic risk factors often experienced while caring for a loved one that continue to affect the former caregiver’s well-being and quality of life.
 These risks are sometimes referred to as caregiver burdens.
-(Galiatsatos, Gurley, & Hale, 2017).
-Although many of these risk have studied in current but not with former family caregivers, it seems unlikely that these risks immediately end when the caregiver’s responsibilities to their loved one end.
+Although many of these risk have studied in current family caregivers, it seems unlikely that these risks immediately end when the caregiver’s responsibilities to their loved one end.

-Financial strain is another risk factor for family caregivers.
+Financial strain is another risk factor for family caregivers, reported by 22.5 percent of those surveyed (Spillman, et al., 2014).
 Risks related to financial concerns include: